 What happens when a claim is forwarded to the Commission?

-Show moreThe Commission assesses the claim to ensure it has the power to deal with it and that the decision is covered by one of the standards.
+Show moreThe Commission assesses the claim to ensure it has the power to deal with it and that the decision is covered by the Employment Standard.
 The claim does not progress if it is not within the Commissioner’s powers.

 The Commissioner can also stop dealing with a claim if: